Birkenhead pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Birkenhead?

-On 25 June 2026, Grass is the dominant pollen source in Birkenhead. cypress are also present but at lower levels. alder, birch, hazel, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Birkenhead. hazel, cypress, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Birkenhead?